Practical Zephyr - West workspaces (Part 6)

 • An installation of the Zephyr SDK, containing the architecture specific toolchain.
 Zephyr’s official documentation includes a dedicated section on the Zephyr SDK and its installation instructions.
 The Zephyr SDK does not contain Zephyr’s sources!

 Note: Yes, the inconsistent use of the term “SDK” is quite annoying.
-While Zephyr uses SDK exclusively for refering to the toolchain, I’d claim that an SDK typically also includes source code.
+While Zephyr uses SDK exclusively for referring to the toolchain, I’d claim that an SDK typically also includes source code.

 The host tools are typically in your $PATH - at least for the executing terminal.
 For pointing Zephyr’s build process to your installed SDK you can use the two environment variables ZEPHYR_TOOLCHAIN_VARIANT and ZEPHYR_SDK_INSTALL_DIR.